-When you purchase an app, game, film or TV show from Windows Store on a Windows 10 device using a credit card, the credit card information is automatically saved in your Microsoft account so that the user don’t need to enter credit card number, credit card holder name, CVV, and address while buying an item from Store in future.
+When you purchase an app, game, film or TV show from Windows Store on a Windows 10 device using a credit card, the credit card information is automatically saved in your Microsoft account so that the user doesn’t need to enter credit card number, credit card holder’s name, CVV, and address while buying an item from Store in future.

 Because Windows Store automatically saves your credit card information, the Store asks you enter your Microsoft account password each time you attempt to purchase an item from the Store.
 In short, even if someone gains access to your PC, he/she won’t be able to buy anything from Store without entering your Microsoft account password.

 Although you don’t need to worry about the saved credit card information unless you share your Windows 10 device with others or unless you have configured Windows 10 not to ask for passwords while purchasing apps, it’s a wise idea to delete your credit card information from Windows Store after completing a purchase.

 Since there are so many ways and tools out there to recover or reset Windows password, anyone with little knowledge about computers will be able to gain access to your PC and purchase items from the Store without your knowledge.